janstarke/python-evtxtools/README.md

 ### Usage
 ```
-usage: logins.py [-h] [--evtx SECFILE] [--from FROM_DATE] [--to TO_DATE]
+usage: logins.py [-h] [--from FROM_DATE] [--to TO_DATE] [--include-local-system] [--include-anonymous] logsdir

 analyse user sessions

+positional arguments:
+  logsdir               directory where logs are stored, e.g. %windir%\System32\winevt\Logs

 optional arguments:
   -h, --help            show this help message and exit
-  --evtx SECFILE    path of the Security.evtx file (default: stdin)
   --from FROM_DATE      timestamp pattern, where to start
   --to TO_DATE          timestamp pattern, where to end
+  --include-local-system
+                        also show logins of the local system account
+  --include-anonymous   also show logins of the anonymous account
 ```

 ### Example